arpitbbhayani/articles/blogs/string-interning.md

 }
 ```

-The function flow also ensures that the two references (one for key and the other for value) made while holding them in the dictionary are not counted as a reference made to the object.

 ### Cleanup of Interned Strings

-The cleanup function iterates over all the Strings held in the interned dictionary, adjusts the reference counts of the object, and marks them as `NOT_INTERNED` allowing them to be garbage collected.
-Once all the strings are marked as `NOT_INTERNED` the interned dictionary is cleared.
+The cleanup function iterates over all the Strings held in the `interned` dictionary, adjusts the reference counts of the object, and marks them as `NOT_INTERNED` allowing them to be garbage collected.
+Once all the strings are marked as `NOT_INTERNED`, the `interned` dictionary is cleared and deleted.
 The cleanup function is defined in [unicodeobject.c](https://github.com/python/cpython/blob/master/Objects/unicodeobject.c) by the name `_PyUnicode_ClearInterned`.

 ```cpp
 void